joshbegley/nyt-latest/README.md

 **With October drawing near, the Cubs need Seiya Suzuki back in his comfort zone**\
-`he best version of that Cubs team has Suzuki launching home runs and doing silly celebrations with Pete Crow-Armstrong in the dugout.`\
+`The best version of that Cubs team has Suzuki launching home runs and doing silly celebrations with Pete Crow-Armstrong in the dugout.`\
 https://nytimes.com/athletic/6599889/2025/09/04/chicago-cubs-seiya-suzuki-analysis/

 **Indiana Fever's Caitlin Clark out for rest of season with groin injury**\